 You will have five years after passing the first exam to pass the second part of the exam.
 This five-year period includes applying and taking the second exam.

 As of January 2024, it costs around £535 to take the MFDS Part 1 exam and £700 for the MFDS Part 2 exam.
 This is subject to change on the exam centre and when it is being taken.

 You should continually check this before you intend to take the test.
 These tests are also offered on a first-come-first-serve basis.

 Who can take the MFDS?

-Dentists who work both in the private and public sector can benefit from studying the MFDS.
+Dentists who work both in the private and public sector will benefit from studying the MFDS.
 The exam is set at the level of a good general practitioner who has a broad amount of knowledge, and passing the exam will prove this.

 Will you get letters after your name once you pass MFDS?